Skip to main content

-Joseph Haydn made two very successful visits to London, organized by the German-born violinist and impressionist Johann Peter Salomon.
+Joseph Haydn made two highly successful visits to London, organized by the German-born violinist and impresario Johann Peter Salomon.
+During these stays, Haydn composed twelve symphonies—six for each visit—which represent the culmination of his symphonic achievement.
+These works are collectively known as the “Salomon Symphonies.”

 Movements: